Solomon Islands

 Trade Partners

-China is by far the most important trading partner for Solomon Islands and accounts for a share of 40% of overall trade.
-Almost half of exports from the Solomon Islands go to the Chinese market.
-Chinese products account for the largest share of imports (34.9%), followed by Singapore (14.6%) and Malaysia (10.6%).
+China is by far the most important trading partner for Solomon Islands, accounting for a share of 44% of overall trade in 2023, followed by Australia (12%) and the EU (9%).
+Almost half of all exports from the Solomon Islands go to the Chinese market, with the EU ranked second (21%).
+Chinese products account for the largest share of imports (42%), followed by Australia and Singapore (13% each).

 Economic Structure